daattali/shinyjs/README.md

 your own question there.
 You can also try getting help on the [RStudio Community forums](https://community.rstudio.com/c/shiny).

-If you still canâ€™t get an answer to your question, you can [contact me](https://deanattali.com/contact).
+If you still can't get an answer to your question, you can [contact me](https://deanattali.com/contact).
 However, because of the high volume of support emails I receive daily, I can only provide support for a fee (as part of my [Shiny consulting](https://attalitech.com/)).